koddr/wonderful-readme-stats/README.md

 I've always loved making beautiful and informative READMEs for my projects.

-Yes, there are so many tools out there already, but not all of them can be installed on the remote server (self-hosted) and/or have advanced settings to display the final result.
+Yes, there are so many tools out there already, but not all of them can be installed on the remote server (as a self-hosted solutions) and/or have advanced settings to display the final result.

 That's why I created a Docker image with `wonderful-readme-stats` that I've been using since a long time.
-And now I put it in Open Source for the whole developer community!
+And now, I put it to the Open Source for the whole developer community.

+Treasure your time and create only clear and handsome README pages with me! ✨

 > 💬 From the author: Earlier, I have already saved the world twice: it was [Create Go App][cgapp_url] and [gowebly][gowebly_url] (yep, that's my projects too).
-The GitHub stars statistics of this project can't lie: more than **2.2k** developers of any level and different countries start a new project through these CLI tools.
+The GitHub stars statistics of these projects can't lie: more than **2.2k** developers of any level and different countries start a new project through these CLI tools.

 ## 🏆 A win-win cooperation

 If you liked the `wonderful-readme-stats` project and found it useful for your tasks, please click a 👁️ **Watch** button to avoid missing notifications about new versions, and give it a 🌟 **GitHub Star**!

-It really **motivates** us to make this product **even** better.
+It really **motivates** me to make this product **even** better.

 ![win-win cooperation](https://github.com/koddr/wonderful-readme-stats/assets/11155743/87f0bb0b-3cf2-44a7-a7b2-4bad50117c8e)